-The Corporation's financial instruments as at December 31, 2021 and 2020 include accounts receivable, accounts payable and accrued liabilities, dividends payable, the fair value of financial contracts, convertible debentures, term debt and bank debt.
+The Corporation's financial instruments as at December 31, 2022 and 2021 include accounts receivable, accounts payable and accrued liabilities, dividends payable, the fair value of financial contracts, convertible debentures, term debt and bank debt.
 The fair value of accounts receivable, accounts payable, accrued liabilities and dividends payable approximate their carrying amounts due to their short-terms to maturity.

 Bank debt bears interest at a floating market rate and the margins charged by lenders are indicative of current credit spreads and accordingly the fair market value approximates the carrying value.
-The fair value of term debt approximates its carrying amounts as the debt was issued in the fourth quarter of 2021.
-The fair value of the convertible debentures at December 31, 2021 was \$78.4 million based on quoted market prices on the TSX.
+The fair value of term debt approximates its carrying amounts as a portion of the debt was issued in the fourth quarter of 2022.
+The fair value of the convertible debentures at December 31, 2022 was \$35.0 million based on quoted market prices on the TSX.